pbiecek/ceterisParibus/README.md

 Ceteris Paribus Plots show possible scenarios for model predictions allowing for changes in a single dimension keeping all other features constant (the *ceteris paribus* principle).

+Find more about Ceteris Paribus Profiles in this [Gentle introduction to DALEX with examples](https://pbiecek.github.io/DALEX_docs/5-ceterisParibus.html#ceterisParibus).

 ## Installation

 To get started, install the latest version of **ceterisParibus** from GitHub: